tier4/scenario_simulator_v2/docs/developer_guide/EntityBehavior.md

-# NPC Behavior
+# Entity Behavior

-Behavior logic of the NPC(non-player-character) is pluggable.
+Behavior logic of the entity is pluggable.
 If you want to use your own behavior, please see [this document](BehaviorPlugin.md).

-In this document, we describe how default behavior tree NPC works in traffic environment.
+In this document, we describe how default behavior tree entity works in traffic environment.
-Default behavior tree NPC logics are in [this package](https://github.com/tier4/scenario_simulator_v2/tree/master/simulation/behavior_tree_plugin).
+Default behavior tree entity behavior logics are in [this package](https://github.com/tier4/scenario_simulator_v2/tree/master/simulation/behavior_tree_plugin).

-## Vehicle NPC
+## Vehicle entity (with Behavior-Tree Plugin)

-Behavior tree of vehicle NPC is here.
+Behavior tree of vehicle entity is here.

 ```mermaid
 graph TD